Haiti: Post-occupation era (1934–1957)

 After U.S. forces left in 1934, Dominican dictator Rafael Trujillo used anti-Haitian sentiment as a nationalist tool.
 In 1937, in an event that became known as the Parsley Massacre, he ordered his army to kill Haitians living on the Dominican side of the border.
 Few bullets were used; instead, 20,000–30,000 Haitians were bludgeoned and bayoneted, then herded into the sea, where sharks finished what Trujillo had begun.
 The indiscriminate massacre occurred over a period of five days and involved hundreds of Dominican troops.

-Haitian President Vincent, under U.S. pressure owing to his increasingly dictatorial actions, resigned in 1941 and was replaced by Élie Lescot (1941–46).
-In 1941, during the Second World War, Lescot declared war on Japan (8 December), Germany (12 December), Italy (12 December), Bulgaria (24 December), Hungary (24 December) and Romania (24 December).
-Out of these six Axis countries, only Romania reciprocated, declaring war on Haiti on the same day (24 December 1941).
+Haitian President Sténio Vincent, under US pressure owing to his increasingly dictatorial actions, resigned in 1941 and was replaced by Élie Lescot.
+In December 1941, during the Second World War, Lescot declared war on Japan, Germany, Italy, Bulgaria, Hungary, and Romania.
+Out of these six Axis powers, only Romania reciprocated.
 On 27 September 1945, Haiti became a founding member of the United Nations (the successor to the League of Nations, of which Haiti was also a founding member).

-In 1946, Lescot was overthrown by the military, with Dumarsais Estimé later becoming the new president (1946–50).
-Estimé sought to improve the economy and education, and to boost the role of black Haitians; however, as he sought to consolidate his rule he too was overthrown in a coup led by Paul Magloire, who replaced him as president (1950–56).
+In 1946 Lescot was overthrown by the military, with Dumarsais Estimé becoming president.
+Estimé sought to improve the economy and education, and to boost the role of black Haitians; however, as he sought to consolidate his rule he too was overthrown in a coup led by Paul Magloire, who replaced him in 1950.
 Firmly anti-Communist, he was supported by the United States; with greater political stability tourists started to visit Haiti.
 The waterfront area of Port-au-Prince was redeveloped to allow cruise ship passengers to walk to cultural attractions.